NRajTheGeek/QuorumSampleApp/README.md

 https://truffleframework.com/tutorials/building-dapps-for-quorum-private-enterprise-blockchains

-## 7. Steps to Deploy the Smart Contracts for he Bidder Dapp
+## 7. Steps to Deploy the Smart Contracts for the Bidder Dapp

 *Bofore moving forward install truffle globaly with npm.*
 ```